NYU Transfer Acceptance Rate and Requirements — 2024

 Every year, NYU receives over 100,000 applications from high school students.
-Unfortunately, they only accept 12% of freshman applicants and the median SAT of admitted freshmen is 1550.
+However, last year, they only accepted 8% of freshman applicants and the median SAT of admitted freshmen was 1540.
 The good news is that the university admits thousands of transfer applicants every year.
-Even better, acceptance rates for transfers at NYU are roughly double the rate for freshman applicants.
-The following blog will reveal the NYU transfer acceptance rate as well other essential pieces of information like the NYU transfer deadline, the NYU transfer requirements, NYU transfer GPA and much more.
+Even better, acceptance rates for transfers are roughly double the rate for freshman applicants.
+The following blog will reveal the NYU transfer acceptance rate as well as other essential pieces of information like the NYU transfer application deadline, the NYU transfer requirements, the NYU transfer GPA, and much more.

 NYU Transfer Acceptance Rate